freyja-934/solana-dao-voting-dapp/DEMO_PROMPTS.md

 - Overflow checks on vote tallying

 Format this with proper markdown structure, code examples for account derivations, and make it accessible for client developers.

+IMPORTANT: Write this as a complete markdown file with all the information above properly formatted.
 ```

 ---